kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(a\) Hold a commercial pilot certificate and an instrument rating, or an airline transport pilot certificate with instrument privileges;

-\(b\) Meet the military experience requirements under §61.73 of this chapter to qualify for a commercial pilot certificate and an instrument rating, if the person is a rated military pilot or former rated military pilot of an Armed Force of the United States; or
+\(b\) Meet the military experience requirements under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.73   Military pilots or former military pilots: Special rules.|§61.73]] of this chapter to qualify for a commercial pilot certificate and an instrument rating, if the person is a rated military pilot or former rated military pilot of an Armed Force of the United States; or

 \(c\) Hold either a foreign airline transport pilot license or foreign commercial pilot license and an instrument rating, if the person holds a pilot license issued by a contracting State to the Convention on International Civil Aviation.